Public policy shapes the lives of all Kentuckians.

 Jason Bailey is founder and Executive Director of the Kentucky Center for Economic Policy.
-He is the author of numerous reports and analyses of economic and fiscal issues facing the Commonwealth going back to 1998.
-Jason appears frequently in the media and is a regular speaker to civic organizations on policies that would move Kentucky forward.
+Jason appears frequently in the media and is a regular speaker to civic organizations on the critical economic and fiscal issues facing the commonwealth.
 His public service includes appointments to the Governor’s Blue Ribbon Commission on Tax Reform and the Kentucky Teachers’ Retirement System Funding Work Group.
 He has a master’s in public administration with a specialization in public finance from New York University and a bachelor’s degree from Carson-Newman College.

 Pam Thomas is Senior Fellow at the Kentucky Center for Economic Policy.
 She joined the staff in January 2017 after a long career in state government.
 Prior to joining KCEP, Pam was the Committee Staff Administrator for the Appropriations and Revenue Committee of the Kentucky General Assembly.
 Pam has extensive experience in the areas of tax policy, budgeting, education finance and workforce policy.
 Pam also spent some time with the state Justice Cabinet, with a focus on juvenile justice, policy development, budgeting and strategic planning.
 Pam has a law degree from the University of Kentucky, and a BS in business from St. Bonaventure University in New York.
 Pam lives in Midway with her husband and enjoys spending time with family, traveling and riding bicycles.

 By focusing on policies that remove barriers to well-being and address inequities based on race, income, gender, region of the state and more, we work toward a more just and prosperous state.